Dallington Old School Village Hall

 “a village hall for the use of the inhabitants of the Parish of Dallington..without distinction of political religious or other opinions, including use for meetings, lectures and classes, and for other forms of recreation and leisure-time occupation.. with the object of improving the conditions of life for the said inhabitants.”

 Under the terms of the Trust, the hall is run by the Committee of Management which includes four local residents elected at the Annual General Meeting and representatives from each of the groups which regularly use the hall.
 The officers are then elected by and from the committee members.
+As well as the trustees, we have some regular volunteers who were largely responsible for the new kitchen and who help with other maintenance tasks.
 Do please get in touch with any of the committee if you would like to get involved or can help in any way to keep the Hall going as a vital village asset.
 The current committee is as follows:

 - Chair: Judy Jeremy